fchmainy/k8s-trainings-101/README.md

 * Connected to <b>webapp.frontns</b> (<b>10.1.120.33) port 80</b> (#0)
 </pre>

-3. The next step is to expose your application to the outside world.
+**3. Expose your App.**  The next step is to expose your application to the outside world.
 There are many ways to do this, first and foremost the **port-forward** which is mainly used for troubleshooting, as it is not permanent.
 Port Forwarding can be applied to the Service, Deployment, Pods... it really depends what you want to debug.
 In this example, we will expose the Service (remember to check for corresponding flags on CTFD):

 <pre>